-Trump Picks Fight With The Eagles; Philadelphia Takes It From There
+Trump Picks Fight With The Eagles, Philadelphia Takes It From There

 "Disinviting them from the White House only proves that our President is not a true patriot, but a fragile egomaniac obsessed with crowd size and afraid of the embarrassment of throwing a party to which no one wants to attend."

-Kenney's chief of staff, tweeted a taunt aimed at Trump, saying, "Our party was bigger than yours" — referring to the much-discussed size of Trump's inauguration crowd.
+Kenney's chief of staff, Jane Slusser tweeted a taunt aimed at Trump, saying, "Our party was bigger than yours" — referring to the much-discussed size of Trump's inauguration crowd.

 Our party was bigger than yours #FlyEaglesFly pic.twitter.com/HIZk8xnJF1— Jane Slusser (@janeslusser) June 5, 2018

-Wide Receiver Torrey Smith, who was on the championship team, said on Twitter that Trump's statement contains "So many lies."
+Wide receiver Torrey Smith, who was on the championship team, said on Twitter that Trump's statement contains "So many lies."

 Smith, who will play for the Carolina Panthers in the upcoming season, continued:

 "Here are some facts 1.
 Not many people were going to go 2.
-No one refused to go simply because Trump "insists" folks stand for the anthem 3.
+No one refused to go simply because Trump 'insists' folks stand for the anthem 3.
 The President continues to spread the false narrative that players are anti military."

-In another tweet on Tuesday, Smith also noted that his father served more than 20 years in the army, saying he fought for Americans' right to protest peacefully.
+Smith also noted that his father served more than 20 years in the army, saying he fought for Americans' right to protest peacefully.
 In another, he said Trump's decision was a let-down for those who support him.

 "There are a lot of people on the team that have plenty of different views," Smith said of the Eagles' Super Bowl squad.
 "The men and women that wanted to go should've been able to go.
 It's a cowardly act to cancel the celebration because the majority of the people don't want to see you.
 To make it about the anthem is foolish."